-Despite Grand Theft Auto Online being over eight years old, Rockstar continues to update it every few months with new cars and weapons every few months.
+Despite Grand Theft Auto Online being over eight years old, Rockstar continues to update it every few months with new cars and fresh weapons.
 Maybe you want to jump in for the first time via the game’s new next-gen console ports.
 Or perhaps you’re coming back from a break and need a refresher on the ins and outs of GTA Online.
 Whatever the reason, here are some pointers for getting up and running in this online crime simulator that may never die.

 Update 3/17/2022: A version of this story first appeared on 3/28/17.
 We’ve updated it with new tips about the PS5 and Xbox Series X/S ports.

 If you’re returning to the game after being away for a few years, you might be ready to transfer your old character to your next-gen console of choice.
 The process is easy, but be warned: It’s a one-time deal.
 Once your character makes the leap to PS5 or Xbox Series X/S, you can’t go back.

 This wouldn’t be a problem if you got to keep your old character on the last-gen machines, but you can’t.
 That version of your digital criminal is deleted permanently.
 Also, keep in mind that you can’t play with your PS4 friends when playing the PS5 port of GTA Online.
 So, while the next-gen console ports look great and feature some nice quality-of-life changes, remember you’ll be leaving behind all your friends who have yet to jump forward to newer hardware.

 If you do want to continue playing with them, you can at least, after the transfer, create a new character on the old consoles and continue getting up to no good together on PS4 or Xbox One.
 That also comes with a warning: Your friends are going to make fun of you for having no money, cars, or cool clothes.
 So get ready to grind to escape their insults.